GOTAM672/GSoC-Gnome-Proposal/README.md

 - With the help of my mentors, I’ll plan a timetable and weekly calls/meetings, to submit the weekly report and ask for additional resources.

 <b>May 29 – June 04 (Week 1) [System Panel Implementation]</b>
-- Create a <b>system panel</b> by implementing CcSystemPanel class.
+- Create a system panel by implementing <b>CcSystemPanel</b> class.
 - Implement <b>AdwLeaflet</b> content page with temporary dead rows when clicked will open each page.
 - Add <b>.desktop.in, meson.build, .gresource.xml files</b>, and <b>icons</b> folder to the system panel folder.
 - Update necessary files and folders to bind the system panel to the panel list.